-65% live 5 minutes or less 49% citywide
+47% live 5 minutes or less 49% citywide

-14% live between 5-10 minutes 18% citywide
+16% live between 5-10 minutes 18% citywide

-20% live 10 minutes or more 32% citywide
+34% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3

-In Downtown/Brooklyn Heights/ Park Slope, the majority (65%) of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Coney Island/Sheepshead Bay, 47% of residents live within a five-minute walk to fresh produce, similar to citywide (49%).
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

-Households Receiving SNAP Benefits

-The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
+Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
+In Coney Island/Sheepshead Bay, one quarter of households receive SNAP benefits, slightly higher than citywide (21%).

-In Downtown/Brooklyn

-Heights/Park Slope, 13% of

-households receive SNAP

-benefits, compared with 21% in

-New York City overall.

-In Downtown/Brooklyn Heights/ Park Slope, the prevalence of childhood obesity is lower than New York City as a whole (15% vs. 21%).
-Children who are obese are more likely to remain obese as adults.
-When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.
+In Coney Island/Sheepshead Bay, the prevalence of childhood obesity is slightly lower than New York City as a whole (18% vs. 21%).
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6

-Similarly, adult obesity in this neighborhood is also lower than citywide (16% vs. 24%).
+However, adult obesity in this neighborhood is slightly higher than citywide (27% vs. 24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-The prevalence of diabetes in Downtown/Brooklyn Heights/Park Slope is less than half that of NYC (5% vs. 12%).
+Diabetes prevalence is slightly higher in Coney Island/Sheepshead Bay than in New York City overall (14% vs. 12%).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-Additionally, a slightly lower percentage of residents have high blood pressure (25% vs. 29% in NYC), a leading risk factor for heart disease.
+Additionally, a slightly higher percentage of neighborhood residents have high blood pressure (31% vs. 29% in NYC), a leading risk factor for heart disease.
+Coney Island/Sheepshead Bay Citywide